 Welcome to our Aortic Stenosis Summary Page.

-This page provides a definition, a sample aortic stenosis heart murmur recording and links to other auscultation recordings, lessons and interactive guides.
+This page provides a definition, an aortic stenosis murmur recording and links to other auscultation recordings, lessons and interactive guides.

 Aortic stenosis occurs when the aortic valve's opening narrows.